stalyatech/upython-docs/reference/filesystem.rst

 startup the working directory is changed to where the primary filesystem is mounted.

-On STM32 / stalya board, the internal flash is mounted at ``/flash``, and optionally the SDCard at ``/sd``.
+On STM32 / simpleRTK, the internal flash is mounted at ``/flash``, and optionally the SDCard at ``/sd``.

 Block devices